AlexETay7/Double-Linked-List/README.md

  a "getElement()" method.
 All logic for the doubly-linked node-based list is done in the IUDoubleLinkedList.java file.

- We are able to update the elements in a list more efficiently using a double-linked list by not having to shift elements in the list each time we add or remove an element.
+ We can update the elements in a list more efficiently using a double-linked list by not having to shift elements in the list each time we add or remove an element.
 This is done by updating an elements corresponding node's "next node" and